Division of Student Affairs

 500 W. Nedderman Drive, Suite 100AA · Box 19360 · 817-272-3213 · www.uta.edu/offcampus

-Off-Campus Mavericks provides services and programming to support commuter students at UT Arlington.
+Off-Campus Mavericks provides services and programming to support commuter students at UTA.
 Commuter students are invited to visit the Off-Campus Maverick Center in the Maverick Activities Center (MAC) every Monday for a free cup of coffee, or to participate in our Commuter Appreciation Days and the Commuter Engagement Incentive Program.
 The goal of Off-Campus Mavericks is to help commuter students enjoy an enriching college experience, which features active participation in campus life in addition to academic success.

 The Office for Students with Disabilities